A link to "Send email via a secured port" will be sent via email.

-This can be resolved by configuring the email client to send via alternate port 587, a secured port that requires authentication.
+This can be resolved by configuring the email client to send via alternate port 587 or 465, secured ports that require authentication.

 *Note: Some of these steps will vary depending on the email client in use (for example, in Outlook 2007: select Tools > Account Settings, then select the account and click Change.